Rucknium/xmrpeers/README.md

 ## Installation

+Install R. Linux users should install the `r-base` and `r-base-dev` system packages.

 You can install the development version of xmrpeers from [GitHub](https://github.com/) if you have `git` and `curl` installed on your system with:

 ```R